LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/layer.md

 ~~~

 In Houdini we don't have to manage this, it is always the highest layer in the active layer stack.
 Houdini gives it to us via `hou.node.activeLayer()` or `node.editableLayer`in python LOP nodes.

-An edit target's job is to map from one namespace to another, we mainly use them for writing to layers in the active layer stack (though we could target any layer) and to write variants, as these are written "inline" and therefore need an extra name space injection.

 More info about edit targets in our [composition fundamentals](../composition/fundamentals.md) section.